-An introduction to the Advanced Engineering Centre from the co-directors, Professor Cyril Crua and Dr Penny Atkins
+An introduction to the Advanced Engineering Centre from the director, Professor Cyril Crua

 Engineering and the accompanying research environment have altered beyond recognition in the last ten years.
 It is profoundly important to us at the University of Brighton to ensure that the Advanced Engineering Centre remains at the forefront of research and development in an ageing, environment-aware society with growing energy and transportation demands.